 I spent a good part of that first meeting with Romy trying to decipher Kurt’s feelings towards her.
-I knew he’d just broken up with his Italian girl friend, a successful artist.
+I knew he’d just broken up with his Italian girlfriend, a successful (though not irrefutably talented) artist.
 Was he looking at Romy that way?
 I didn’t want to step on his toes if he wanted to start something with her himself but he was difficult to read.
 He was guarded with his feelings.
 We all three went to a bar and I was as witty and entertaining as I could be.
 Romy was very funny in response.
 I watched Kurt carefully.

 Romy said to us that when she was a little girl, in her village in East Germany, the people called her white nigger because of the size of her lips.
 She also said that they didn’t have telephones or televisions and that sex was a major form of entertainment.
 She said now they have everything in that village that they have in the West and I said I bet they’re sorry the Wall came down.
 Romy said no, it’s okay, even with televisions they still have sex.

 Kurt said Bojovat za novy zivot.
 He toasted us with his white wine and translated the Czech for us: fight for the new life.

 Romy said but not for the new people.